-Protect existing tax-exempt status of municipal bonds (private activity bonds and advance refunding bonds) in any tax reform legislation.
+Protect existing tax-exempt status of municipal bonds and support legislation that would restore advance refunding of tax-exempt bonds.

 Prohibit redefining "Waters of the United States".
-Prevents the Army Corps of Engineers and the Environmental Protection Agency from expands the definition of which surface waters and wetlands are subject to the Clean Water Act's regulatory requirements and protection.
+Prevents the Army Corps of Engineers and the Environmental Protection Agency from expanding the definition of surface waters and wetlands that are subject to the Clean Water Act's regulatory requirements and protection.